|

 University means HMS lose their services for a year, but such

 investments cannot but lift the quality of the Service.
-The HMS made a substantial financial contribution to the

 building of a new concert hall, added to the stock of ICT/music